Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: The Implementation of Optional Intervals Event

 \textbf{2.
-Properties for complete sequential addition.} Property~\ref{pty:OPS.orbitSpace.add.oneElem} states that the orbit space of complete sequential addition contains exactly one equivalence class.
+Properties for Complete Sequence Addition.} Property~\ref{pty:OPS.orbitSpace.add.oneElem} states that the orbit space of Complete Sequence Addition contains exactly one equivalence class.
 Therefore, the whole orbit corresponds to a single set $\OperationS$.
-Now assume that the operation $\odot$ satisfies permutation equivalence.
-Corollary~\ref{thm:implementAndProps.fit.add} then implies that every expression in $\OperationS$ (which are precisely the permutations of operands that respect the grouping induced by ending timestamps) evaluates to the same result.
-If $\odot$ does not satisfy permutation equivalence, the expressions in $\OperationS$ may differ.
+Now assume that the operation $\odot$ satisfies permutational equivalence.
+Corollary~\ref{thm:implementAndProps.fit.add} then implies that every expression in $\OperationS$ (which is precisely the permutations of operands that respect the grouping induced by the ending timestamps) evaluates to the same result.
+If $\odot$ does not satisfy permutational equivalence, the expressions in $\OperationS$ may differ.

 \textbf{3.
-Properties for complete sequential multiplication.} By Property~\ref{pty:OPS.orbitSpace.multi.oneElem}, the orbit space of complete sequential multiplication may have more than one equivalence class.
+Properties for Complete Sequence Multiplication.} By Property~\ref{pty:OPS.orbitSpace.multi.multiElem}, the orbit space of Complete Sequence Multiplication may have more than one equivalence class.
 For an arbitrary class $[\oie_{res}]_{\sim}$, choose any representative $\oie_{res}$.
 Corollary~\ref{thm:implementAndProps.fit.mul} asserts that the projection for $\oie_{res}$ produces a set $\OperationS_{[\oie_{res}]_{\sim}}$ with exactly one element.
-This is because the complete sequential multiplication forces the ending timestamps to be strictly ordered (each event must finish before the next one starts), leaving only one admissible ordering of the operands in the projection—namely the order prescribed by the index tuple that defines the operation.
+This is because the Complete Sequence Multiplication forces the ending timestamps to be strictly ordered (each event must finish before the next one starts), leaving only one admissible ordering of the operands in the projection—namely the order prescribed by the index tuple that defines the operation.
 Hence, $\OperationS_{[\oie_{res}]_{\sim}}$ is a singleton.

-The proof is now complete. \end{proof}
+The proof is now complete. \end{proof} \fi